HqWu-HITCS/Awesome-Keyphrase-Prediction/README.md

 # Keyphrase-Prediction-Paper

-This repository is to collect keyphrase prediction paper
+This repository is to collect keyphrase prediction paper.

 ● keyphrase extraction